 Parsippany Library hosted the third Career Carnival for Kids on Thursday, November 21, and we couldn’t have hoped for a better ending to the 2019 “carnival season.”
-About 150 enthusiastic kids and parents met with amazing volunteers from 20 companies, nonprofits, schools and industry associations who provided hands-on activities, fun giveaways, tasty treats and priceless career insights.
+About 150 enthusiastic kids and parents met with amazing Career Guides from 20 companies, nonprofits, schools and industry associations who provided hands-on activities, fun giveaways, tasty treats and priceless career insights.

 Our young attendees tested their driving skills on the Parsippany Police‘s distracted driving simulator, learned about structural reinforcement with HNTB, and checked their blood pressure with Lakeland Hills YMCA.